Guideline: FDA approves an immunotherapy treatment for some patients with triple-negative breast cancer

 In the clinical trial, patients who received Tecentriq and Abraxane had progression free survival of 7.5 months compared to 5.5 months among patients who received Abraxane without Tecentriq.

 Among patients with PD-LI-positive tumors, the median progression free survival was 7.5 months and 5.0 months respectively.
-Patients who had positive tumors and who received Tecentriq and Abraxane survived about 10 months longer than patients who did not receive Tecentriq.
+Patients who had PD-L1 positive tumors and who received Tecentriq and Abraxane survived about 10 months longer than patients who did not receive Tecentriq.

 As with most cancer medicines, the combination of Tecentriq and Abraxane may cause side effects.